 \subsection{Why do these models fail to perform Directed Link Prediction?}

 At this stage, we recall that all previously mentioned works assume, either explicitly or implicitly, that the input graph is \textit{undirected}.
-By design, graph AE and VAE are not suitable for directed graphs, since they are ignoring directions when reconstructing the adjacency matrix from the embedding.
+By design, graph AE and VAE are not suitable for directed graphs, since they ignore directions when reconstructing the adjacency matrix from the embedding.
 Indeed, due to the symmetry of the inner product decoder, we have:

 In other words, if we predict the existence of an edge $(i,j)$ from node $i$ to node $j$, then we also necessarily predict the existence of the reverse edge $(j,i)$, with the same probability.
-As a consequence, as we empirically show in section 4, standard graph AE and VAE significantly underperform on link prediction tasks in directed graphs, where relationships are not always reciprocal.
+Consequently, as shown in Section 4, standard graph AE and VAE significantly underperform on link prediction tasks in directed graphs, where relations are not always reciprocal.

-Replacing inner product decoders by an $L_p$ distance in the embedding (e.g. the Euclidean distance, if $p=2$) or by existing more refined decoder schemes \cite{grover2018graphite} would lead to the same conclusion, since they are also symmetric.
-Recently, \cite{zhang2019d} proposed D-VAE, a variational autoencoders for small Directed Acyclic Graphs (DAG) such as neural networks architectures or bayesian networks, focusing on neural architecture search and structure learning.
-However, the question of how to extend graph AE and VAE to general directed graphs, such as citation networks or web hyperlink networks, where directed link prediction is challenging, remains open.
+Replacing inner product decoders by an $L_p$ distance in the embedding (e.g., the Euclidean distance, if $p=2$) or by existing more refined decoders \cite{grover2018graphite} would lead to the same conclusion, since they are also symmetric.
+Recently, Zhang et al.~\cite{zhang2019d} proposed D-VAE, a variational autoencoder for small Directed Acyclic Graphs (DAG) such as neural network architectures or Bayesian networks, focusing on neural architecture search and structure learning.
+However, the question of how to extend graph AE and VAE to general directed graphs, such as citation networks or web hyperlink networks where directed link prediction is challenging, remains open.